sanyam810/sanyam810/README.md

 Student | Coder | Digital Creator
 ---------------------------------

-Hii, I'm Sanyam Saini.
-I am 18 years old and enjoy creating digital art with software such as a blender.
-I have created a small Instagram profile displaying my artwork.
+I enjoy creating digital art with software such as a blender and have created a small Instagram profile displaying my artwork.
 I'm also familiar with programming languages such C++, and I'm presently learning Solidity and Web Development.
 I'm also learning German and have completed till A2 level at Goethe Institut.
 I love to take on challenges and explore new things every day.
 At college, I'm pursuing my bachelor's in Bioinformatics.
 I have always been fascinated by the world of computers but also by genetics and am grateful to pursue this field of study.
 I hope that I bring great changes in every aspect in the near future.

 * 🌍  I'm from India
 * ✉️  You can contact me at [sanyamsaini081@gmail.com](mailto:sanyamsaini081@gmail.com)